A Big Picture Look at Arthritis in Australia

 Common Symptoms of Arthritis

-Arthritis affects each person differently and symptoms are dependant on the type of arthritis, but those that are generally cited include:
+Arthritis affects each person differently, and symptoms are dependent on the type of arthritis, but those that are generally cited include:

 • Acute or general pain